nodejs/board/README.md

 Individual members of the Node Foundation have the ability to both run and vote for representation on the [Board of Directors][5].

+## 2017 Election

+Nominations for the 2017 Election were posted [here][11].

+The winner of the 2017 election will serve a two year term.
+They will join Ashley Williams [@ashleygwilliams](https://github.com/ashleygwilliams) who will serve with the elected director in 2017 for the balance of the 2 year term.

+For more information about Individual Membership on the Board, see below.

 ## 2016 Election